nongrata081/ai-ideas/ai-ideas-nextra/pages/product/product-vision/product-hardware-vision.en-US.md

 Imagine scalable production-ready full-cycle **AI-app-development hardware-stack** as a **commodity**.
 (At such a cheap affordable price, that anybody can buy it.
 Any individual.
 And scale it up to meet enterprise compute volumes, if needed).

 ### CI-server

+#### AI for CI

+Study [nx-cloud-ai](https://nx.dev/ci/concepts/nx-cloud-ai), consider implementing features alike, e.g.:

+> AI for your CI
+>
+> Identify and **resolve task failures** instantly with intelligent explanations and actionable solutions.
+Set your desired CI run time, and Nx Cloud will match it.
+Our **custom AI model** analyzes your previous runs, then **dynamically predicts and allocates** the optimal number of agents.
+The more you use it, the smarter it gets.
+Take the guesswork out of your work.

+#### Other

 Should be performant enough in order to be able to run **DevOps for apps/libs**, but also **MLOps for LMs, Data**.
 Ideally have an open-source solution like nx, but also cloud solution like cloud.nx.app.